-- a. preparation of a diploma thesis (from 9,000 to 12,000 words); - b. undertaking of a traineeship in one of the Laboratories of the Department or in another research institution (through NSRF, ATLAS or other institutional bodies); - c. additional courses (two) and seminar (one).
+- a. preparation of a diploma thesis (from 8,000 to 11,000 words, including the bibliography; footnotes are not included, which should not exceed 10% of the entire thesis); - b. undertaking of a traineeship in one research institution (through NSRF ($E\Sigma\Pi A$), ATLAS or other institutional bodies); - c. additional courses (two) and seminar (one).
 In this case, in the 7th semester, students should successfully be examined in two courses belonging to the GPH5 group and in two courses of the GPH6 group, instead of one course from each Group, which applies to those students who choose options (a) and (b).
 Also, in the 6th semester, students of this category will have to successfully complete two seminars from the GS2 group instead of one, with the latter applying to students who choose options (a) and (b).